EECS3311F24/project-bargainbox/doc/sprint1/sprint1.md

 ## Sprint Spikes (Research/Learning Tasks)
 To achieve our sprint goal, we need to research and learn the following:

-1. **Connecting Individual Components:**
-   - Learn how to link the Sign-in page to the Homepage and ensure the user profile page is accessible only to signed-in users.
+1. How to connect our individual tasks and components together (will probably have to look at some tutorials) For example, how to link the Sign in page to the Homepage as well as connecting the user profile page to users who are signed in only
-   - Explore tutorials on integrating different components in a Django-based application.

-2. **Database Testing and Modifications:**
-   - Research how to test and manage database connections to ensure login/logout functionality works correctly.
-   - Ensure username and password validation matches the entries in the database.

-3. **Registration System Validations:**
-   - Learn how to enforce unique username validation, valid email format checks, and strong password requirements.
-   - Prevent duplicate account creation with the same username.

-4. **User Profile Management:**
-   - Understand how to create, display, and update user profiles.
-   - Ensure only authenticated users can update their profiles.
+2. Learning how to test and modify the database to ensure that the login and logout systems work correctly For example, the username and password must be an exact match to an existing set of username and password recorded within the database

+3. Learning to make sure that the registration system correctly checks if a new account cannot be made due to either a username already existing, and invalid email address, or an invalid password
+For example, two customers both cannot have “John Smith” as their username

+4. Learning how to add a user profile and update it for each individual client that is registered to our website.
+For example, only signed in users will be able to update the user profile page.

 ---